-Permanent: lateral tarsorraphyTarsorrhaphy has been the standard method of managing exposure keratitis and is often effective if large enough. large tarsorrhaphies might possibly be disfiguring and limit peripheral vision. a lateral tarsorrhaphy of
+Permanent: lateral tarsorraphyTarsorrhaphy has been the standard method of managing exposure keratitis and is often effective if large enough. large tarsorrhaphies may possibly be disfiguring and limit peripheral vision. a lateral tarsorrhaphy of

 generally used as a last resort in managing surface exposure.

 fascia lata or silicone sling to lower eyelid

 Upper eyelid lowering

 gold weight (e.g. Lid Load) insertion a light (1 mg weight ) manufactured by various companies in weights from 0.6 to 1.6 grams may possibly be fixed to pretarsal space of the upper eyelid.
 The weight allows the eyelid to close more easily.
 The weights may possibly be taped to the pretarsal portion of the upper lid to determine which size will be needed to reduce the Lagophthalmos.
 Excess weight may possibly cause Ptosis.

 Implantation involves an incision at the upper lid crease which exposes the anterior surface of the tarsal plate.
 The weight is then secured in position

 Lagophthalmos: Patients with lagophthalmos have an inability to close eyelids.
 This may possibly occur, for instance, in patients with Thyroid eye disease.
 Visit the lagophthalmos page for more details.